Bellman Value Decomposition for Task Logic in Safe Optimal Control: RESULTS

 \subsection{Agreeable Algebra}

-We begin by noting the similarity between the decomposition of the Bellman Value and TL algebra.
-The presence of the $\max_\alpha$ in \eqref{eq:bellmanvalue} does not always distinguish the Value algebra from that of TL, namely when the TL is also defined by maxima, as with $\lor$ and a ``right-side'' $\mathsf{U}$ (for which, $\mathsf{F}$ is a special case).
-The commutativity of $\max$ in this case yields a decomposition that mirrors that of the TL, giving the following results.
+We begin by clarifying the similarity between the decomposition of the Value and TL algebra.
+Although not immediately apparent, these rules will serve as the foundation of complex decompositions presented later.
+The presence of the $\max_\alpha$ in \eqref{eq:bellmanvalue} does not always distinguish the Value algebra from that of TL, for example, when the TL is also defined by maxima, as with \texttt{OR} and a ``right''-$\mathsf{U}$ (for which, $\mathsf{F}$ is a special case).
+In any case, when $\max_\alpha$ commutes over the given $\rho$, a decomposition follows that mirrors that of the TL.
+To state these rules, it is first important consider the atomic proposition associated with a given Value. \begin{defi} Let $\mathsf{v}[\mathsf{p}]$ be the AP for $V^*[\mathsf{p}]$, s.t.

-This result makes some compositions of the Value simple to consider.
-For example, we may know that the Value for a series of Until predicates is equivalent to a chain of Until Values, i.e. a chain of $\mathcal{RA}$ Values.
-Moreover, the Value for $\mathsf{FG}$, also known as the reach-stay problem, is simply a $\mathcal{R}$ Value where the target is the $\mathcal{A}$ Value associated with the always predicate.
-See the Appendix for more details.
-These results, however, do not apply when the TL is defined by $\min$ as with $\land$, and thus are insufficient to decompose the Value for many common TL predicates.